Betty Blocks

-Betty Blocks is a Dutch software-as-a-service provider and low-code development platformbased in Alkmaar, the Netherlands.
+Betty Blocks is a Dutch software-as-a-service provider and low-code development platform based in Alkmaar, the Netherlands.

 Betty Blocks was founded in 2016.
 Chris Obdam is the company's co-founder and chief executive officer.
 Chris Obdam is a staunch advocate for empowering citizen developers to be able to collaborate with IT departments through low-code technology.
 His vision has made Betty Blocks into a governed development platform, suitable for enterprise applications.

 History

 Betty Blocks started out as a no-code development platform, enabling the rapid creation of web applications.
 As the platform grew, Betty Blocks shifted towards the low-code development spectrum, aiming to give customers complete freedom when building web applications, portal software, and business solutions.

 The company was founded in 2016 by Chris and Tim Obdam.

 In 2017, ING Group invested three million euros in the company.
 In the same year, it was also included Gartner Quadrant list.

 In 2017, Betty Blocks was accredited with an ISO 27001 certification.

 In 2018, the company partnered with VX.

 In 2019, NIBC Bank invested an undisclosed amount in the company.

 In August 2021, NIBC Bank along with others, invested 33 million euros for further development of its platform.

 In 2024, Betty Blocks hits $9.1M in revenue with a total number of 112 employees.

 In 2025, Betty Blocks added AI-assisted software development under the brand name “Betty Genius”, enabling enterprises to safely integrate vibe coding into their workflows without creating technical debt.

 In 2025, Betty Blocks launches “Betty Open” and becomes the first low-code platform to support WebAssembly-based components when building web applications.